dart-lang/site-www/src/tools/dartpad/index.md

   For example, if you change `split` to `spit`, you get warnings in the bottom right of the window.
-  If you run the app, you'll see a compilation error in the console.
+  If you run the app, a compilation error appears in the console.
   </li>
 </ol>